 I said “good morning” to the spider in my bathroom, my usual acquaintance.
 I walked out of the living space in my Airbnb to drive to a museum downtown.
-The wife’s father was sitting on the couch taking care of the toddler while the parents worked.
-He asked me about my travels and I told him that I quit my job and sold my house in Los Angeles so I could see the world.
+The wife’s father was sitting on the couch, taking care of the toddler while the parents worked.
+He asked me about my travels, and I told him that I quit my job and sold my house in Los Angeles to see the world.
 He responded, “You sold your house in Los Angeles?
 You’ll never be able to afford to live there again.”
 I replied, “Well, perhaps I’ll be successful and can afford to buy one again.
 Or perhaps I don’t want to live in LA any longer.”

 It was lightly raining outside and the man told me winter had arrived.
 They don’t get snow on the island, but they get a lot of rain.
 I really didn’t mind the weather.
 We never get rain in Los Angeles, so it was a nice change of scenery.

 I went to the Canadian Museum of History.
 There was a section called First Nations Hall where they have information about the aboriginal peoples.
 I learned about their culture and how they were taken over by the British.
 There is a group that is working to remember aboriginal history and traditions so it’s not all forgotten.